Motion Picture Association film rating system: Questions of relevance

 In 2010 Slashfilm managing editor David Chen wrote on the website: "It's time for more people to condemn the MPAA and their outrageous antics.
 We're heading towards an age when we don't need a mommy-like organization to dictate what our delicate sensibilities can and can't be exposed to.
 I deeply hope that the MPAA's irrelevance is imminent."

 Chicago Tribune film critic Michael Phillips wrote in 2010 that the MPAA ratings board "has become foolish and irrelevant, and its members do not have my interests at heart, or yours.
 They're too easy on violence yet bizarrely reactionary when it comes to nudity and language."

 Trademark infringement

-In 2005, the MPAA sent cease-and-desist letters to some writers of fan fiction regarding their usage of the film ratings -- many related websites still use alternate ratings systems intended to be parallel to that system.
-In 2025, the MPAA sent a cease-and-desist letter to Meta Platforms after it announced that Instagram content for teenagers would be "‘guided by PG-13 ratings."
+In 2005, the MPAA sent cease-and-desist letters to some writers of fan fiction regarding their usage of the film ratings; many related websites now use alternate ratings systems designed as parallels to those of the MPAA.
+In 2025, the MPAA sent a cease-and-desist letter to Meta Platforms after it announced that Instagram content for teenagers would be "guided by PG-13 ratings".